jcrewerts/MyProject-Identifiers/README.md

 ### Features to be Evaluated

-__Center Frame Roll Rate Rotational Potentiometer__ - Description of center frame roll rate using a Rotational Potentiometer
+__Center Frame Roll Rate Rotational Potentiometer__ - Description of center frame roll rate using a rotational potentiometer deg/sec

 __Center Frame Roll Rate LVDT__ - A linear variable differential transformer reports the roll angle of the center frame in deg/sec

-__Cylinder Pressure__ - Max pressure of the tilt cylinders at a given time
+__Cylinder Pressure__ - Max pressure of the tilt cylinders at a given time psi

 __Speed__ - Speed of the self propelled sprayer in km/h